- On April 16, 2013 six men launched an attack on a critical power station in California.

 The incident happened around 1 a.m. on April 16, 2013.
 A suspect broke into an underground vault not far from a busy freeway and cut AT&T telephone cables that enabled security response for the substation.
 Within half an hour, snipers opened fire on the electric grid components.

-Shooting for 19 minutes, they surgically knocked out 10 transformers – the size of double-decker buses – that funnel power to Silicon Valley.
-Just seconds before a police car arrived, the shooters disappeared into the night, according to the WSJ.
+Shooting for 19 minutes, they surgically knocked out 10 transformers — the size of double-decker buses — that funnel power to Silicon Valley.
+Just seconds before a police car arrived, the shooters disappeared into the night, according to the Wall Street Journal.

 Wellinghoff is just one energy expert who has been sounding the alarm on grid vulnerability, from both physical and electromagnetic threats.
-Jim Woolsey, Former CIA Director, said though experts on the threat have been warning of potential terror attacks on the electric grid for years, many people – reports and users included – just choose to ignore it.
+Former CIA Director James Woolsey said while experts on the threat have been warning of potential terror attacks on the electric grid for years, many people just choose to ignore it.

 “People have an almost infinite capacity for not wanting to think about ugly things, and the utilities and companies who could be affected have demonstrated and extraordinary capacity of ostrich-like behavior,” Woolsey told TheBlaze.